omgimanerd/doclt/README.md

 ```

 ## Installation
-Docli is built with node.js and released using npm.
+Docli is built with node.js and released on npm.
 ```
 npm install -g docli
 ```